Distinguished Professor Performing & Fine Arts

 Carter’s projects include former International Consultant for the Essentially Ellington Jazz Competition sponsored by Jazz at Lincoln Center in New York; former Lead Artist for the Jazz At Lincoln Center Band Director’s Academy; Co-Author for Alfred Publications “Swingin’ On The Bars”, and co-author of GIA Music Publications “Teaching Music Through Performance in Jazz – Book I & II as well as a contributing author to the Beginning Jazz Ensemble Textbook.

-Carter is currently an artist for Conn-Selmer Inc. and D’Addario Woodwinds –(Rico Reeds)
+Carter is currently an artist for Conn-Selmer Inc., Education Consultant for Conn-Selmer Inc. and artist for D’Addario Woodwinds –(Rico Reeds)

 Developing a jazz band through learning several approaches to teaching jazz styles, rhythmic feel and vocalization of jazz phrasing.